 - It could be annoying when you call repeatedly to complain of the same problem.
 Allow him to attend to the ones on his table because some of them are assistant to governor, special adviser, etc.

 - Understand the mood of your focal person.
 When you call someone twice, and he doesn’t pick, he could be busy.
 Call back some hours later.

-- Know his preffered language.
+- Know his preferred language.
 If you speak English and he replies in the indigenous language, please switch to that language.
 Don’t continue to blow vocabulary when your receiver prefers his language.